 - Claims under the STAA are filed with the Secretary of Labor and investigated by OSHA.
 Claims must be filed within 180 days of the violation.
 Truckers can appeal OSHA’s decision to the Department of Labor, in which case the case will be heard by an administrative law judge.

 - The trucker must show that the protected activity was a “contributing factor” to the adverse action against him.
 The trucking company/employer must then show by “clear and convincing evidence” that the company would have taken the same action even in the absence of the protective activity.

 Paul’s materials include some very informative examples of cases where truckers successfully obtained compensation under the STAA for taking protected activity, including refusal to drive due to fatigue, illness, bad weather, and defective equipment.
 Paul also provides “Tips to Trucking Whistleblowers” which provides useful tips that should be followed by every truck driver engaged in protected activity under the STAA.
 The key tips include follow your company’s policies if safe and legal and don’t give your employer a legitimate reason to fire you.
 If you follow these tips, and your trucking company fires you anyways, you may have a claim under the STAA.

-If you have any questions about the STAA, or think you may have a claim under the statute, feel free to contact us at 855-4-HURT-TRUCKER (855-448-7887) or let us know in the comments area below, or on Facebook or Twitter.
+If you have any questions about the STAA, or think you may have a claim under the statute, feel free to contact us at 855-448-7887 (855-448-7887) or let us know in the comments area below, or on Facebook or Twitter.
 We love to hear what you have to say!